MicrosoftDocs/azure-stack-docs/azure-managed-lustre/root-squash-configure-settings.md

 ## Root squash settings

-The following table details the available parameters for `rootSquashSettings` at the REST API level:
+The following table details the available parameters for the `rootSquashSettings` property:

 | Parameter | Values | Type | Description |
 | --- | --- | --- | --- |